Clinical Medical Assistant

 Classes Starting

-March 23rd, 2024!
+April 23rd, 2024!

-Medical Assistant Program FAQs
+Clinical Medical Assistant Program FAQs

-A medical assistant is a healthcare professional who performs administrative and clinical tasks in hospitals, physician offices, and other healthcare facilities to assist doctors with caring for patients.
-Medical assistants perform tasks such as measuring and recording a patient’s vital signs, helping physicians with examinations, and entering patient information into medical records.
-The duties of a medical assistant vary from one facility to another, but medical assistants usually work closely with staff, physicians, nurses, and of course, patients.
+A clinical medical assistant is a healthcare professional who performs administrative and clinical tasks in hospitals, physician offices, and other healthcare facilities to assist doctors with caring for patients.
+Clinical Medical assistants perform tasks such as measuring and recording a patient’s vital signs, helping physicians with examinations, and entering patient information into medical records.
+The duties of a clinical medical assistant vary from one facility to another, but clinical medical assistants usually work closely with staff, physicians, nurses, and of course, patients.

 Resources